 Catholics and Protestants have many similarities regarding doctrine, like the Trinity, and practices, such as studying the Bible.
-While Catholics, and the vast majority of Protestants, participate in the Lord’s Supper, they do not agree on what exactly happens when they consume the bread and cup.
+While Catholics, and the vast majority of Protestants, participate in the Lord’s Supper, they disagree on what exactly happens when they consume the bread and cup.

 What is transubstantiation?
 Where does the Bible teach it?
 What is the Protestant interpretation of those passages?
 Keep reading to learn answers to these questions and others.